maelle/rmd-blogging-course/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/87a90f80-f65e-4bac-9e50-2ffa6ab8936a/deploy-status)](https://app.netlify.com/sites/scientific-rmd-blogging/deploys)
 <!-- badges: end -->

 Source of the website of a short course.
+WIP!

 It is powered by [Hugo](https://gohugo.io/) and the following theme: